Large Language Models, Myths and Realities

-Everything you wanted to know about Deep Learning but were afraid to ask
+Everything you wanted to know about Deep Learning and Large Language Models but were afraid to ask

 Tanguy Lefort